 Each ticket is valid for one seat only.
 Ticket holders may not sell or distribute any product or item on the Opera’s premises.
 Security screening is carried out at the entrance to each theatre.
 You are requested to arrive 30 minutes before the performance begins.
 Luggage and travel bags are no longer accepted at the cloakrooms.
 The theatre doors are closed 15 minutes after the performance begins.
 Auditorium doors are closed as soon as the curtain is raised.
 Latecomers will be obliged to wait until the end of the first scene or first act of the performance to be seated.
 Photography, filming, or recording all or part of a performance is strictly prohibited.
 It is forbidden to consume food and/or drink in the auditorium.
 Children under the age of three are not allowed in the theatres except for performances specifically intended for them.

 All claims must be made in writing and sent to the Paris Opera by registered letter with acknowledgement of receipt, to the following address: Service des Relations avec le public / Opéra national de Paris / 120 rue de Lyon–75576 Paris cedex 12.
 In cases where a deadline applies, the postmark will provide the proof-of-posting date.
 Customers enjoying special conditions of access to Paris Opera performances as a result of special agreements between the Paris Opera and a partner (theatre, museum, airline, etc.) may under no circumstances hold the Paris Opera responsible for any failure of the aforementioned partner to fulfil its obligations.
 In the case of productions which are not produced by the Paris Opera, the customer is advised to consult the general terms of sale of the producer in question at the performance venue of the production or at the producer’s main office.

-The general terms of sale for the 2016/2017 season are
+The general terms of sale for the 2016/2017 season are subject to change.

-Date of the latest revision: December 14, 2015.
+Date of the latest revision: June, 2016.